indabax-za/indabax-za.github.io/content/faq/_index.md

 * The residence does not provide breakfast.
 There is a little tuck shop that sells muffins, coffee and snacks from 7:30 onwards, and the first break with snacks is around 10.
 Food stores are a short car drive away.
 * You can easily order food to campus, including Checkers60.

 Rooms in the residence may also be rented from the Residence Managers as a budget-friendly option in walking distance to the venue.
 Rates are R370 per night.
-To book a room, you need to pay the full amount (R370 x number of nights) into our account until Friday July 3rd.
+To book a room, or to extend your sponsored stay, you need to pay the full amount (R370 x number of nights) into our account until Friday July 3rd.
 Our account details are:

-Deep Learning IndabaX South Africa
+Account Holder: DEEP LEARNING INDABAX SOUTH AFRICA NPC Account Type: GOLD BUSINESS ACCOUNT
-FNB 62910659575
+Account Number: 62910659575
+Branch Code: 220526

 Don't forget to send proof of payment, together with your name and gender, to accounting@indabax.co.za - this will secure your bed.